 The 2022 High School Summer Internship Program application is now closed.
 Please check back next summer.

-Internship placements for the Spring 2023 semester are now open.
-Students can fill out the Spring 2023 Student Interest Form to be put on our mailing list and gain more information on the Spring 2023 internship process.
+Internship placements for the Summer 2023 semester are now open.
+Students can fill out the Summer 2023 Student Interest Form to be put on our mailing list and gain more information on the Summer 2023 internship process.

 After submitting the form, we will then reach out to schedule a preliminary interview.
 In preparation for the interview, students should have an updated copy of their resume and have a general idea of the area of politics that they are interested in (i.e. political consulting, political campaigns, public office, etc.).
 Please reach out to the Unruh Institute of Politics at firstname.lastname@example.org if you have any questions.